bostonshowcal/bostonshowcal/README.md

 ## Hi there 👋

-The ShowCal is undergoing maintenance but will be back by.....
-June 15! (ish)
+The ShowCal is undergoing some surface-level maintenance.
+In the meantime, please check out: tinyurl.com/bostonshowcal

 ✌️